OSMLatam/OSM-Notes-Ingestion/docs/CI_CD_Integration.md

 ## Conclusion

-The CI/CD integration provides comprehensive testing and quality assurance for the OSM-Notes-profile project.
+The CI/CD integration provides comprehensive testing and quality assurance for the OSM-Notes-Ingestion project.
 It ensures code quality, security, and reliability through automated testing across multiple environments and scenarios.

 The system is designed to be maintainable, scalable, and provides clear feedback